Hypocrites' Club: Brian Howard

 At Oxford, Brian Howard and his friends were known as Hearts, mostly sons of noblemen and aspiring writers.
 The Isis Magazine wrote "They are rather alarming.
 They have succeeded in picking up a whole series of intellectual catch-phrases with which they proceed to dazzle their friends and frighten their acquaintances: and they are the only people I have ever met who have reduced rudeness to a fine art."
 Sir John Betjeman tells the story of a Balliol aesthete called Michael Dugdale who used to walk into Brasenose College, dominated by the Hearts, with a stick and limping, in the hope that the Hearts would be too sporting to attack him.

 Hugh Lygon

 Hugh Lygon, the third love-interest of Waugh at Oxford, was as hard-drinking and self-destructive as Waugh and Graham.
 Lygon moved round Oxford like a lost boy.
 Terence Lucy Greenidge remembered him carrying a teddy bear.
 Greenidge, while admiring Hugh's classical good looks, charm and elegance, said he was "rather empty."
-Lygon, along with Robert Byron, Patrick Balfour, 3rd Baron Kinross and Brian Howard, was one of the most sexually active of the Hypocrites.
+Lygon, along with Robert Byron, Patrick Balfour and Brian Howard, was one of the most sexually active of the Hypocrites.
 After Waugh published A Little Learning, Harold Acton wrote to him complaining he had revealed his homosexuality, while omitting Byron's, Balfour's, Howard's and Lygon's promiscuities.
 Tamara Talbot Rice, one of the few women undergraduates at Oxford, remembered how John Fothergill let Waugh have rooms in the Spreadeagle at Thame at a special midweek rate so that he and Lygon could meet in private.